Do you know how you would respond to a cyber security incident? If not, it may be time to consider a Security Incident Response Plan.

 One of the most important things to do when planning your security incident response procedure?

 Make sure that your staff knows what they’re doing.
-What role do they play in the plan?

 We suggest offering extra training to give them the skills and knowledge that they need to respond to incidents.